Skip to content

 Traditional Owner cultural values and uses

-In planning for environmental flows in the Boort wetlands, North Central CMA has worked with Barapa Barapa and Wamba Wemba Traditional Owners and Dja Dja Wurrung Clans Aboriginal Corporation (trading as DJAARA) to identify opportunities to engage on environmental water planning and delivery, now and in the future.
+In planning for environmental flows in the Boort wetlands, the North Central CMA works with Barapa Barapa and Wamba Wemba Traditional Owners and the Dja Dja Wurrung Clans Aboriginal Corporation (trading as Djaara).
+Lake Boort at Boort is in the Dja Dja Wurrung Registered Aboriginal Party boundary.
+Boort wetlands to the north of Lake Boort are recognised as Barapa Barapa Country.

 Traditional owners